If you’re on a tight budget and need to find a cheaper coffee, but still want to make a decent brew, there are a few things you can do.

 1. Look for coffee blends.
 They will always be cheaper than single origin beans.

-2. Blends of 100% Arabica beans will always be more expensive than those which include Robusta beans.
+2. Don't insist on 100% Arabica.
+Blends of 100% Arabica beans will always be more expensive than those which include Robusta beans.
 In your search for cheaper coffee, watch for blends that are not marked or promoted as 100% Arabica.

-3. Browse the online coffee stores.
+3. Look for specials.
+Browse the online coffee stores.
 Watch for specials these web sites might be offering.
 Also look for deals on free shipping.
 Otherwise you could lose the savings you make on the coffee by paying too much in shipping fees.

 5. You can save money by using an inexpensive coffee maker.
 You don’t even need to invest in an automatic drip brewer.
 You can make just as good coffee with a simple manual drip filter cone.
 It’s a plastic or glass cone you place over a carafe or mug.
 You place a filter in the cone, add the ground coffee and then pour hot water from the kettle over the grinds.